astropy/astropy-api/wcs/wcs_api.md

     ax.method(...)

 then the method applies to pixel coordinates.
+However, in general it will be useful to be able to plot object in various world coordinate systems.
+Matplotlib already supports plotting with arbitrary transformations, so a method of ``WCSAxes`` will be available to give a transformation that can be directly used by Matplotlib:

+    tr_fk5 = ax.get_transform("fk5")  # returns a matplotlib.transforms.Transform instance

+To plot in the FK5 system one would then do:

+    ax.method(..., transform=tr_fk5)

-To plot in the default world coordinates indicated in the WCS, one should use:
+To plot in the default world coordinates system, one should use:

-    ax.method(..., transform='world')

-One can also explicitly specify pixel coordinates:

-    ax.method(..., transform='pixel')
+    tr = ax.get_transform("world")

-By specifying a WCS object, one can also plot using data in different pixel coordinates that match to the same world coordinates (e.g. contours):
+By specifying a WCS object, one can also define a transformation from the current WCS system to another file's WCS system, allowing e.g. overplotting of contours in a different system:

-    ax.method(..., transform=wcs_object)

-and more generally, we can allow any transformation object (with an API to be determined) that can convert to the world coordinate system being used:

-    ax.method(..., transform=transform)

-This should also support vanilla Matplotlib transformations.
+    tr = ax.get_transform(<WCS instance>)

-*Convenience*: If the world coordinate system of the plot is a celestial coordinate system, we can also use:
+If the world coordinate system of the plot is a celestial coordinate system, the following built-in sky coordinate systems would be available from the ``get_transform`` method:

-    ax.method(..., transform=coordinate_system)

-We should have the following built-in sky coordinate systems:

 * ``'fk4'`` or ``'b1950'``: B1950 equatorial coordinates
 * ``'fk5'`` or ``'j2000'``: J2000 equatorial coordinates